Developing Critical Thinking Skills At KS2 Using Same Surface Different Depth Problems: How I Wish I’d Taught Maths (5)

 Whatever the age of the children we teach, many find it hard to transfer what they know how to do in one context to another.
 This is most evident when it comes to problem solving, or in the SATs reasoning papers.
 They know the maths, they just can’t work out which bit of maths they need in this specific circumstance.

-The ability to solve problems is not a generic skill that can be taught and that children can transfer from one problem to another.
-While there are some metacognitive teaching strategies that can help a bit, what is really crucial is having a very secure understanding of the actual maths – the domain specific knowledge – that lies at the heart of the problem.
-Craig quotes Daniel Willingham (2006)
+However, “critical thinking and the ability to solve problems is not a generic skill that can be taught and that children can transfer from one problem to another.
+While there are some metacognitive strategies that can help a bit, what is really crucial is having a very secure understanding of the actual maths – the domain specific knowledge – that lies at the heart of the problem.”
+Daniel Willingham (2006)

-- Critical thinking (as well as scientific thinking and other domain-based thinking) is not a skill.
+Critical thinking (as well as scientific thinking and other domain-based types of thinking) is not a skill.
 There is not a set of critical thinking skills that can be acquired and deployed regardless of context.
+There are, however, metacognitive strategies that, once learned, make the critical thinking process more likely.

 The metacognitive strategies mentioned involve reflecting on what you are doing during problem solving activities in KS2, asking yourself questions such as: